-Unique document number G070

-Document name Dataset for histopathological reporting of vulval carcinomas

-Version number 4

-Produced by Dr Asma Faruqi and Dr Brian Rous, on behalf of the Royal College of Pathologists' Working Group for Cancer Services.
+Unique document number G070 Document name Dataset for histopathological reporting of vulval carcinomas Version number 4 Produced by Dr Asma Faruqi and Dr Brian Rous, on behalf of the Royal College of Pathologists' Working Group for Cancer Services.
 The authors are specialist gynaecological pathologists.
 Dr Faruqi has sat on committees relevant to quality assurance and policy in gynaecological pathology.
 Dr Rous is a gynaecological pathologist and chairs the Working Group of Cancer Services.

-Date active January 2018

-Date for review January 2021

-Comments This document will supersede the 2010 document Dataset for histological reporting of vulval neoplasms (3rd edition).
+Date active January 2018 Date for review January 2021 Comments This document will supersede the 2010 document Dataset for histological reporting of vulval neoplasms (3 rd edition).
 In accordance with the College's pre-publications policy, this document was on The Royal College of Pathologists' website for consultation from 14 November to 12 December 2017.
 Responses and authors' comments are available to view on request.
+This document had a minor update in November 2019 to section 4.4 The ultrastaging recommendation changed from cutting sections 250 μ apart to 200 μ apart to bring this recommendation in line with the British Association of Gynaecological Pathologists (BAGP) guidance.
 Dr Lorna Williamson Director of Publishing and Engagement

-The Royal College of Pathologists 4th Floor, 21 Prescot Street, London, E1 8BB Tel: 020 7451 6700, Fax: 020 7451 6701, Web: www.rcpath.org Registered charity in England and Wales, no. 261035
+The Royal College of Pathologists 6 Alie Street, London E1 8QT Tel: 020 7451 6700, Fax: 020 7451 6701, Web: www.rcpath.org

-© 2018, The Royal College of Pathologists
+Registered charity in England and Wales, no. 261035 © 2018, The Royal College of Pathologists

 This work is copyright.
 You may download, display, print and reproduce this document for your personal, non-commercial use.
 All other rights reserved.
 Requests and inquiries concerning reproduction and rights should be addressed to The Royal College of Pathologists at the above address.
-First published: 2018
+First published: 2018.